aws-samples/kda-flink-app-autoscaling/README.md

 --------
->  #### 🚨 August 30, 2023: Amazon Kinesis Data Analytics has been renamed to [Amazon Managed Service for Apache Flink](https://aws.amazon.com/managed-service-apache-flink).
+>  #### 🚨 THIS REPOSITORY IS OBSELETE.
+For an up-to-date implemetation refer to this repository https://github.com/aws-samples/amazon-managed-service-for-apache-flink-examples/tree/main/infrastructure

 --------